 Anyone who believes that he or she is being harassed, or who is aware of behavior that may violate this policy, should report this to their supervisor and/or one of the following individuals: Director of Human Resources, Jennifer Mahan (256) 532-6936 Deputy Director of Human Resources, Takesha Blair (256) 532-6969, or County Administrator, Kevin Jones (256) 532-3492.
-There is chain of command for reporting harassment activity; employees chain of outside their normal may step command to report harassment of any kind.
+There is chain of command for reporting harassment no activity; chain employees may step outside their normal of command to report harassment of any kind.